martinstarkov/orbital-motion/README.md

 # How to use
-1. Navigate to where your files are located
+1. Navigate to where your files are located (make sure both are in the same folder)
 2. Change values / adjust your masses, radii among other things in the data file
 3. Open your terminal
 4. Navigate to correct location using the ```cd``` command